survivejs/webpack-book/manuscript/building_with_webpack/01_source_maps.md

   return {
     plugins: [
       new webpack.SourceMapDevToolPlugin({
-        // Match assets just like for loaders.
+        // Match assets like for loaders.
 This is
         // convenient if you want to match against multiple
         // file types.
         test: test, // string | RegExp | Array,